russelljjarvis/teiili/docs/scripts/Tools.rst

 converter
 ---------
 Functions in this module convert data from or to `Brian2` compatible formats.
-In particular, there are functions to convert and process data from DVS cameras.
+In particular, there are functions to convert and process data from Dynamic Vision Sensors (DVSs), which are event-based cameras.
+If you want to learn more about a **DVS** checkout the original publication_

 cpptools
 --------